 Despite having had months to rehearse their stories, all three witnesses made mistakes during their testimonies - like the

 Adams space ship with its Improbability Drive, they twisted the laws of space and time.

-Sheriff McCulloch picked up on one of these Impossible Events but allowed the witness concerned to claim that he was confused.
+The Sheriff picked up on one of these Impossible Events but allowed the witness concerned to claim that he was confused.

 After the trial, I found definitive proof that a crucial part of their story, relating to the time and location

 of the alleged incident, was false.